We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 Monday, January 5

 Wide awake at 2:30.
 Tried reading for a while then tried to go back to sleep.
-That didn't work so I finished the book started on the plane, and got back to sleep shortly before the alarm came on and hit the snooze button once before getting up.
+That didn't work so I finished the book i had started on the plane, and got back to sleep shortly before the alarm came on and hit the snooze button once before getting up.

 Showered and breakfasted and walked down street to lessons at One on One Tutoring.
 Hugs from owner.
 Will do three days of morning lessons with an hour each with four tutors.
 Once the WOTC staff arrives I plan to do an hour of drill with Roger, the owner of one on one tutoring, each morning before breakfast.